baasitsharief/django-blog/README.md

 Feel free to use my code.

+## Prereqs
+Python 3.6

 ## Steps to start

 Steps :
+1. Create a new virtual environment
+2. pip install -r requirements.txt
-1. Run in cmd - python manage.py runserver
+3. Run in cmd - python manage.py runserver
-2. Open a browser and go to localhost:8000
+4. Open a browser and go to localhost:8000

 ## Screenshots